 Ms. Lugani’s experience includes representing clients for claims of asylum, cancellation of removal, petitions for affirmative asylum, waivers for fraud and misrepresentation, motions to reopen and reconsider decisions by USCIS, naturalization cases with medical waivers and criminal convictions, U visa for victims of certain crimes and domestic violence, T visa for victims of human trafficking, I-751 Waivers for Petition to Remove Conditions, DACA, and appeals of decisions by Immigration Judges and the Board of Immigration Appeals.

 Her employment and family-based immigration experience includes filing petitions for H-1B, PERM, L-1, EB-1, EAD Applications, I-130, I-140, I-485, challenging denials of OPT and NOIDs, and consular processing.

-Ms. Lugani worked as an Immigration Attorney at the Peddibhotla Law Firm in Newark, CA, where she continues to serve as Of Counsel on asylum and deportation defense, student related issues, waivers, and immigration options for women.
-She also worked as contract immigration attorney for an immigration firm in San Jose, and has served the immigrant community in the Bay Area as volunteer attorney at Bay Area Legal Aid, San Francisco Office.
+In the past, Ms. Lugani worked as an Immigration Attorney at the Peddibhotla Law Firm in Newark, CA, on matters related to business and family immigration, student status reinstatement, waivers, and immigration options for women.
+She has also worked as contract attorney for an immigration firm in San Jose, and has served the immigrant community in the Bay Area as Volunteer Attorney at the Bay Area Legal Aid, San Francisco.